Duarte Nuno, Duke of Braganza: Education

 Duarte Nuno's first tutors were two Portuguese ladies, Maria Luisa Castelo and Maria das Dores de Sousa Prego.
 Later he was taught by the Benedictine monk Frei Estevao from the monastery of Cucujães.
 Duarte Nuno attended school at the Abbey of Ettal in Bavaria and the Abbey of Clairvaux in France and then completed his secondary education in Regensburg.
 He received a degree in agricultural sciences from the University of Toulouse.
-Although forbidden entry to Portugal by the law of exile against the descendants of Miguel I, he visited the country in secret in 1929.

 Marriage

-On 15 October 1942, in the cathedral of Petrópolis in Brazil, Duarte Nuno married Maria Francisca de Orléans e Bragança (8 September 1914 – 15 January 1968), daughter of Pedro de Alcântara, Prince of Grão-Pará.
-The marriage was particularly popular since Maria Francisca was the great-granddaughter of Pedro II of Brazil, the younger brother of Queen Maria II.
-The marriage thus united the two rival lines of the Portuguese royal family.
-Maria Francisca and her family were also viewed as representatives of a liberal monarchy as opposed to the traditional conservatism of Duarte Nuno's family.
+On 15 October 1942, in the Cathedral of Petrópolis in Brazil, Duarte Nuno married Princess Maria Francisca of Orléans-Braganza (8 September 1914 – 15 January 1968), daughter of Pedro de Alcântara, Prince of Grão-Pará.
+The marriage united two lines of the Portuguese royal family because Maria Francisca was the great-granddaughter of Pedro II of Brazil, the younger brother of Queen Maria II.

 Return to Portugal

 On 27 May 1950 the National Assembly repealed the laws of exile of 19 December 1834 and 15 October 1910.
 Duarte Nuno, however, did not return to Portugal until 1952 on account of a car accident in Thionville in which he was seriously injured.
 He was presented with a residence in Portugal by the Fundação Casa de Bragança.

-Portuguese dictator António de Oliveira Salazar thought about restoring the monarchy in 1951, after the death of President Óscar Carmona, but he chose instead to hold the 1951 Portuguese presidential election and maintain the post of republican Head of State as it had appeared in the Constitution of 1933.
+Portuguese dictator António de Oliveira Salazar thought about restoring the monarchy in 1951, after the death of President Óscar Carmona, but he chose instead to hold the 1951 presidential election and maintain the post of President of Portugal as the country's head of state, as it had appeared in the republican Constitution of 1933.

 In 1974, Duarte Nuno handed over his residence, the Palácio de São Marcos, to the University of Coimbra.
 From then until his death two years later, he lived in southern Portugal with his unmarried sister, Princess Filippa of Braganza.
 American author Walter J. P. Curley interviewed Duarte Nuno near the end of his life, and his book Monarchs in Waiting describes Duarte Nuno as suffering from "nervous depression" since the death of his wife in 1968.
+In his obituary, the New York Times wrote that "He had suffered from an unknown illness for a number of years and had requested before his death that an autopsy be performed “in the interest of science,” according to a member of his family."

 Duarte Nuno was Grand Master of the Order of the Immaculate Conception of Vila Viçosa and Sovereign of the Order of Saint Isabel.
 He was a Bailiff Grand Cross of Honour and Devotion of the Sovereign Military Order of Malta and a Knight of the (Austrian) Order of the Golden Fleece.

 Duarte Nuno is buried in the Augustinian monastery in Vila Viçosa, the traditional burial place of the Dukes of Braganza.